 Unless you write a research proposal or some kind of report that has a specific “Background” chapter, the background of your study is the first part of your introduction section.
 This is where you put your work in context and provide all the relevant information the reader needs to follow your rationale.
 Make sure your background has a logical structure and naturally leads into the statement of the problem at the very end of the introduction so that you bring everything together for the reader to judge the relevance of your work and the validity of your approach before they dig deeper into the details of your study in the methods section.

-Consider Receicing Professional Editing Services.
+Consider Receiving Professional Editing Services

 Now that you know how to write a background section for a research paper, you might be interested in our automated text editor at wordvice.ai.
-And be sure to receive professional academic editing and proofreading before submitting your manuscript to journals.
+And be sure to receive professional editing services, including academic editing and proofreading, before submitting your manuscript to journals.
 On the Wordvice academic resources website, you can also find many more articles and other resources that can help you with writing the other parts of your research paper, with making a research paper outline before you put everything together, or with writing an effective cover letter once you are ready to submit.